driosalido/coreos-gpu-installer/README.md

 It is based on [coreos-gpu-installer](https://github.com/shelmangroup/coreos-gpu-installer).
 It compiles the driver and the modules and install the files in the host using a overlay filesystem.
 The drivers are built on the fly every time the server is booted.

-It can be run as a deamonset inside kubernetes or via a systemd unit on every server.
+It can be run as a DaemonSet inside kubernetes or via a systemd unit on every server.

 The desired Nvidia Driver version can be assigned using `NVIDIA_DRIVER_VERSION` env variable (Default `410.78`)